ImeneYAHIAOUI/al-newbank/adr/adr006- Implement-Timeout-Pattern-in-sdk.md

 ## Implementation Plan

-1. Timeout Configurations: Set timeout limits for Payment Gateway authorizer service and CCN service based on response times, network latency, and acceptable system responsiveness.
+1. Timeout Configurations: Set timeout limits for both Payment Gateway services and CCN service based on response times, network latency, and acceptable system responsiveness.
 2. SDK Integration: Add Timeout Pattern to the SDK.
 Developers using our SDK can pick their own timeout limit for the functions they use, preventing indefinite blocking.

 ## Risks and Considerations